jradhima/jradhima.github.io/content/posts/labels-not-boxes.md

 ### Final words
 Understanding these nuances of Python's variable model is a big step in becoming proficient with the language.
 Think about the basic rules, follow the code and you'll see that most of the bugs you encounter can be solved with this line of thinking.

-I hope you learned something while reading this!